 The Polaroid OneStep+ is a classic instant camera with a couple of contemporary features

 For the most part, the OneStep+ behaves like a classic Polaroid instant camera.
 While it might not fold up like the SX-70, it does take after the OneStep line, once known as the Land Camera 1000.
 Like the OneStep 2, the OneStep+ uses both i-Type and 600 Polaroid film.

 But where the SX-70 and the OneStep 2 are either faithful recreations or continuations, respectively, of older Polaroid cameras, the OneStep+ is an evolution.
 While retaining the older Polaroid style, the OneStep+ includes Bluetooth functionality.
 Pressing the + button on the camera activates this and allows you to connect to the Polaroid Originals app (opens in new tab) on your phone.
 The app, in turn, lets you control your OneStep+ in different ways, from remotely triggering the camera to being able to set a self-timer.

-The Polaroid 600, OneStep 2, and SX-70, all offered by Polaroid Originals, are simply updates to or recreations of classic Polaroid instant cameras.
+The Polaroid 600, OneStep 2, and SX-70, all offered by Polaroid Originals, are simply updates to or recreations of various iterations of the classic Polaroid instant camera.
 They use either 600, i-Type, or SX-70 film.
 The OneStep+ is the only one with that Bluetooth connectivity and app control.